sam-astro/Astro8-Computer/docs/Programming/Armstrong/Commands.md

 ## Define

 Macro that sets a memory address to the <br>
-given values before the program is executed.
+given values before the program is executed. <br>
+Only constants can be used as Values.

 ### Syntax

 ```
-define〈 Address 〉〈 Value 〉
+define <Address> <Value>
 ```

 ### Example

 ```
 define 0xff2 33
+define $var 6
 ```

 <br>